BobDev94/Pic2Pix/README.md

 The default color palette in the code is fantasy24 on Lospec

-For pencil drawings and doodles, anything with just a single color, RENAME YOUR IMAGE SO IT HAS "PENCIL" in the name
+For pencil drawings and doodles, anything with just a single color, RENAME YOUR IMAGE SO IT HAS "pencil" in the name